nyorain/vil/docs/env.md

 - `VIL_TRANSFORM_FEEDBACK={0, 1}` whether vil should use transform feedback,
   if available.
 Could cause problems in some cases but without this, viewing the data coming out of vertex shaders won't be available.

+- `VIL_BLUR={0, 1}` whether to enable the blur for the overlay
+- `VIL_UI_SCALE={0, 1}` global scale for the UI, e.g. for high-dpi displays
+  or screen sharing
+- `VIL_DEBUG={0, 1}` will show additional
+  information in the UI.
+Currently enabled by default.
+- `VIL_BUMP_API_VERSION={0, 1}` whether we try inside the layer to bump up the instance version on creation (to enable features the layer can make use of).
+Enabled by default.

+- `VIL_BREAK_ON_ERROR={0, 1}` if set to true, will DebugBreak() on windows and raise(SIGTRAP) otherwise when an internal error is encountered.
+  Note that internal logs/asserts are disabled in release builds.
+- `VIL_DLG_HANDLER={0, 1}` if set to true, will install a dlg handler (for logs and debug asserts), outputting all internal log/asserts and counting the number of warnings errors.
+On windows, will allocate a console window to output to.
+  Note that internal logs/asserts are disabled in release builds.

+- `VIL_WINDOW_MIN_FRAME_TIME=<time in ms>` when a window was created via `VIL_CREATE_WINDOW`, will throttle its framerate (if needed) to make sure the framerate isn't too high.
+Rendering the vil UI locks mutexes and a high debug UI framerate might slow down your application.
+  (Less important now that most critical sections in UI rendering are short)